Cody Rhodes: TNT Champion and departure (2020–2022)

-On the March 31 episode of Dynamite, Rhodes began a feud with Q. T. Marshall, after Marshall and his allies Aaron Solow, Nick Comoroto and the debutant Anthony Ogogo assaulted Rhodes after a match.
+On the March 31 episode of Dynamite, Rhodes began a feud with Q. T. Marshall, after Marshall and his allies Aaron Solo, Nick Comoroto and the debutant Anthony Ogogo assaulted Rhodes after a match.
 At the Blood and Guts event on May 5, Rhodes defeated Marshall, before going on to defeat Ogogo at the Double or Nothing pay-per-view later that month.
 At the Road Rager event on July 7, Rhodes defeated Marshall in a South Beach Strap match to end the feud.
 Following this, Rhodes began a feud with the debuting Malakai Black.
 At the Homecoming event on August 4, Rhodes was quickly defeated by Black.
 After taking a hiatus, Rhodes returned to face Black in a rematch at Grand Slam on September 22, but he was again defeated.
 On the October 23 episode of Dynamite, Rhodes finally defeated Black.
 At Full Gear, Rhodes teamed up with Pac against Black and Andrade El Idolo in a winning effort.
 On the December 1 episode of Dynamite, Rhodes defeated Andrade in an Atlanta street fight.

-On December 25 at the special Holiday Bash episode of Rampage, Rhodes defeated Sammy Guevara to win the TNT Championship for a record third time.
-At the Beach Break event on January 26, 2022, Rhodes lost the title back to Guevara in a highly acclaimed ladder match.
-This would be Rhodes' last match in AEW, as on February 15, 2022, several sources reported that he and his wife Brandi had left the promotion as they were unable to come to terms on a new contract.
+Rhodes began a feud with Sammy Guevara over the TNT Championship, on December 25 at the special Holiday Bash episode of Rampage, Rhodes defeated Guevara to win the title for a record third time.
+At the Beach Break event on January 26, 2022, Rhodes lost the title back to Guevara in a ladder match.
+This would be Rhodes's last match in AEW, as on February 15, 2022, several sources reported that he and his wife Brandi had left the promotion as they were unable to come to terms on a new contract.
+He has cited since that he left AEW because of a personal issue.